method-inc/Hero/README.md

 # Hero

 ###Server Side
 Hero is an ability based authorization for .NET MVC and WepAPI projects inspired by the Rails project [CanCan](https://github.com/ryanb/cancan) and by [Derek Bailey](http://lostechies.com/derickbailey/2011/05/24/dont-do-role-based-authorization-checks-do-activity-based-checks/).
-Ability based authorization provides a more flexible approach to the traditional .NET authorization technique by creating an abstraction of functionality.
-By associating a role to a method or action in .NET you are creating a tight coupling between a role and an action.
+Ability based authorization provides a more flexible approach to the traditional .NET authorization technique by decoupling the permissions and code.
+By associating a role to a method or action in .NET (through typical Authorization attribute) you are creating a tight coupling between a role and an action.
 However, what happens when your role name changes?
 Now you have to update all code that references that role name.
-By assigning ability names to an action or method you abstract the functionality and the association can be done programatically.
+By assigning ability names to an action or method you abstract the functionality and the association can be done programmatically.
 This allows for a loose coupling of functionality to roles and users.

 ###Client Side
 In addition to a server side component, Hero has a Javascript component as well.
 The client side version of Hero allows for the injection of security authorization into javascript functions through AOP techniques.